 Google released an update to its internet chat tool Hangouts on Wednesday, aiming to make it suitable in workplaces so the search giantcan compete with business software makers including Microsoft and Slack.

 Hangouts Chat supports instant messaging across devices between workers, including group conversations.
-It also allows users to integrate widgets to access data from other corporate software in a chat window.
+It also allows users to integrate widgets to access data from other corporate software, such as electronic signatures, in a chat window.

 Google announced the service last March, but told Reuters it would be available to all customers for the first time on Wednesday.

 Hangouts Chat sits in Google's G Suite, a workplace software package that includes email and word-processing tools, for which more than 4 million businesses globally pay as much as US$25 per user each month.